Everest Base Camp Helicopter Tour

 • We cover all the places promised before the trek (the trend of skipping places once you book the package has to be discouraged).

-• All our guides and porters are above 18yrs.
+• All our guides and porters are above 18 years.
 We highly discourage child labor in the tourism industry.

-• We do not leave any wastage behind on the trekking routes.
-We either dispose of the waste appropriately or carry it back with us and send it to the municipality.
+• We do not leave any waste behind on the trekking routes.
+We either dispose of the waste appropriately, carry it back, or send it to the municipality.

-• We do not engage in any activities that affect the people in the trek places where we stay in Nepal.
+• We do not engage in any activities affecting the people in the trek places where we stay in Nepal.

 About to Know Everest base camp helicopter tours: